symfony/symfony-docs/book/routing.rst

 As you've seen, a route can be made to match only certain routing wildcards (via regular expressions), HTTP methods, or host names.
-But the routing system can be extended to almost an infinite flexibility with ``conditions``:
+But the routing system can be extended to have an almost infinite flexibility using ``conditions``:

 .. configuration-block::